 - Silicone stretch lids

 - Beeswax Wraps for Sandwiches are becoming increasingly popular.
-Buy them or make your own with this tutorial from My Healthy Green Family.

 - Greaseproof Paper – good, old-fashioned and recyclable.

 - Pack sandwiches in a Tupperware or using one of the methods detailed above, rather than buying packaged meal deals.

 - Britain Uses 11 Billion Wet Wipes Per Year – Wet Wipes are one of the most common pieces of litter that Mark and I pick up on beach cleans.
 Other regulars are drinking straws, cotton buds and plastic stirrers.

 - Most wet wipes are 90% plastic; they don’t go away.
 They have no place anywhere.
 (My guilty secret is that I did buy my first-and-last ever pack of wet wipes when we first adopted Blade in Romania, because he vomited copiously every time he went in the car.)